mrexodia/WibuDebugHook/README.md

 # WibuDebugHook

 Injectable DLL that helps with debugging Wibu CodeMeter.
+Credits to [TechLord](https://github.com/TechLord-Forever) for providing sample binaries!

 A hollowed process is started with `CreateProcessA`, this is the relevant code: